fredeaker/chattypatty/README.md

 # chattpatty
-Basic vanilla HTML and JavaScript implementation as the ChatGPT API
+Basic vanilla HTML and JavaScript implementation of the ChatGPT API.